algofaktura/easy_dc/README.md

 ![Discocube 3640 view](imgs/comingsoom.png?raw=true "Drawing of the algorithmic process") *I'm currently in the process of illustrating the process of the algorithm.
 But that's its own process.*

+### ps...
+Please note: the hamiltonian cycle produced by this algorithm is the base form, without a high mutation rate.
+The polished versions available have no nonturns and all their edges are distributed evenly across the three axes.
+The other algorithms I spoke of earlier accomplish that task.

 ## Installation
 You can install the package by running:
 ```